dgburr/MMM-EventProxy/README.md

 1. The `MMM-pages` module has been used to define multiple pages
 2. The first page contains an instance of the `clock` module
 3. The second page contains an instance of the `MMM-SimpleLogo` module
+4. The `alert` module is activated to show user notifications

 ````javascript
 modules: [